 Acute low back pain is pain in the lower back that has been present for six weeks or less.
-Low back pain is a common condition and most individuals will experience it at some point during their lives.
-Low back pain can be debilitating and greatly effect a person’s ability to perform daily activities.
+Low back pain is a common condition and most people experience it at some point during their lives.
+Low back pain can be debilitating and greatly affect a person’s ability to perform daily activities.

 What are the symptoms of acute low back pain?

 Symptoms of low back pain can vary, both in type and severity.
 In some cases they appear suddenly, while in other cases they develop over time.